og-hashira/terraform-module-aws-api-gateway/README.md

 - Currently this module only supports resource paths nested 5 levels deep, e.g. "endpoint/one/two/three/four/five".
 Adding additional levels is trivial if the use case ever arises.
 Stopping at 5 for now to keep the code more concise.
 - Although you can specify a list of 'method_responses' and 'integration_responses' as a part of 'api_gateway_methods', and these settings have proper default overrides built into the validation process, these settings are mostly ignored for now and instead the resources are hard coded for "sane defaults".
 This is a TODO for the future.
 - Terraform 0.14 will introduce functions 'alltrue' and 'anytrue' functions which will be able to replace the 'index' calls in the validations.
 This will make that section much easier to follow.
+In addition, the experiment 'module_variable_optional_attrs' may allow us to type the complex variable objects which as of now are only type 'any'.
 - Stages (and the client certificate assignment to a stage) is not fully baked.
 The data model should be ready to support that future feature enhancement.

 ## Examples